 Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 Women’s power has always been limited in Yemen.
-Yemen ranked last in the 2020 World Economic Forum Global Gender Gap Index, with ranks near the bottom in economic participation and opportunity (151 out of 153 countries), educational attainment (150 out of 153), health and survival (129/153), and political empowerment (151/153).
+Yemen ranked last in the 2020 World Economic Forum Global Gender Gap Index, with rankings near the bottom in economic participation and opportunity (151 out of 153 countries), educational attainment (150 out of 153), health and survival (129 out of 153), and political empowerment (151 out of 153).
 This ranking has persisted in this Index, with Yemen ranked lowest in 2014 and 2017 as well.[1]
 The war is only shrinking the few opportunities left for women.

-Education is central to how girls and women are empowered and yet opportunities for women are shrinking.
-Prior to the war, there were steady improvements in education.[2]
-These have been overturned, with over 1.8 million children (or a third of the school going population) out of school since March 2015.
+Education is central to empowering girls and women, yet opportunities for women are shrinking.
+Before the war, there were steady improvements in education.[2]
+These have been overturned, leaving over 1.8 million children (a third of the school-going population) out of school since March 2015.

 There have been similar reversals for women in public life.
-In 2014, women represented nearly a quarter of the National Dialogue Conference (NDC) representatives.
+In 2014, women accounted for nearly a quarter of the National Dialogue Conference (NDC) participants.
 Their work led to a 30% quota for women in public positions and an 18-year minimum age of marriage.
 These agreements have since fallen through.
-Women find themselves side-lined from decision making.
+Women find themselves sidelined from decision-making.
 Women constitute less than 1% of parliament and local councils in Yemen.
 In the 2018 Peace Talks in Stockholm, the percentage of women negotiators was 4%.

-Women have been heavily impacted by the collapse of the health system.
+The collapse of the health system has heavily impacted women.
 A significant proportion of the 14.1 million people who lack adequate access to healthcare in Yemen are either pregnant or lactating mothers.
 The maternal mortality rate in Yemen is one of the worst in the world, with 164 deaths per 100,000 live births.[3]
 Conflict has also seen a rise in the number of pregnancies.
-At least 44.3% of households have pregnant or lactating mothers compared to 23.4% prior to the conflict.[4]
-The rise in the number of pregnancies has been attributed to a rise in male idleness due to unemployment, increased time spent at home, and a lack of access to modern family planning methods.
+At least 44.3% of households have pregnant or lactating mothers compared to 23.4% before the conflict.[4]
+The rise in the number of pregnancies has been attributed to a surge in male idleness due to unemployment, increased time spent at home, and a lack of access to modern family planning methods.

-Although Gender Based Violence (GBV) was pervasive prior to the war and took a myriad of forms including forced marriage, female genital mutilation, and the denial of women’s economic rights, including their right to inheritance, these have all intensified since 2015.
-According to OCHA, there was a 70% spike in GBV after 2015 along with increased rates of child marriage as a coping mechanism for vulnerable families.
+Although Gender Based Violence (GBV) was pervasive before the war and took a myriad of forms, including forced marriage, female genital mutilation, and the denial of women’s economic rights, including their right to inheritance, these have all intensified since 2015.
+According to OCHA, there was a 70% spike in GBV after 2015, along with increased rates of child marriage as a coping mechanism for vulnerable families.
 While data is scant, one may assume that COVID-19 has led to further increases in GBV.
 Women also face sexual harassment in public spaces, resulting in restricted mobility and barriers to accessing aid.

 The war has led women to become increasingly involved in both paid and subsistence labour, particularly women who have lost their husbands or who have been displaced.
-This is not a new phenomenon as women have participated in household livelihood activities historically.
+This is not a new phenomenon, as women have historically participated in household livelihood activities.
 These changing economic roles have helped to lighten women’s domestic responsibilities and reinforced their social status.
 On the flip side, the changes have intensified conflict between married couples, as men are displaced, unemployed, and increasingly frustrated by their inability to provide for their families.

 What else is making it harder for women now?

-The security situation, political factors, economic decline, and the culture, are cited as the most common and daunting reasons for the lack of progress for women.
-All of these lead, unfortunately, to a lack of political will.
-Too many humanitarian actors, from the UN to donors, state that these issues are simply unsurmountable and that the massive level of need, incalcitrant political parties, and the drive for some type of settlement make GEWE a lesser priority.
+The security situation, political factors, economic decline, and the culture are cited as the most common and daunting reasons for the lack of progress for women.
+All of these, unfortunately, lead to a lack of political will.
+Too many humanitarian actors, from the UN to donors, state that these issues are simply insurmountable and that the massive level of need, intractable political parties, and the drive for some settlement make GEWE a lesser priority.
 This has led to scant advocacy for GEWE from the UN Special Envoy, the Humanitarian Country Team (HCT), and various donors.
 Somehow, the response has made war a ‘man’s game’ and this prevents women and others from actively engaging in reconciliation and peace, a role they have played throughout Yemen’s history.

 At the same time, while ‘private space’ may be more dynamic than some assume, public space is severely restricted.
 This limits women’s opportunities to engage in civic activism.
-Throughout the history of Yemeni women’s activism, there is persistent violence, especially domestic violence.
+Throughout the history of Yemeni women’s activism, there has been persistent violence, especially domestic violence.
 Intimate partner abuse has been identified as “one of the most widespread human rights abuses and public health problems in the world today.”[7]
 Given these threats, Yemen is a hostile environment for organised political action on women’s issues.
-Yet, ensuring that women are participants in civic activities can create the space for women to advocate for different, non gender-related issues that may then provide a foundation for future GEWE activism.
-They are there but they need to be seen.
+Yet ensuring that women participate in civic activities can create space for them to advocate for problems unrelated to gender, which may then provide a foundation for future GEWE activism.
+They are there, but they need to be seen.

 What do humanitarians get wrong about women in Yemen?

-Yemeni women are not homogenous and so the issue should not be treated as a monolith.
-They include civil society leaders, political party members, affiliates of armed groups, as well as independent technocrats.[5]
-They include women living in urban settings and those in rural settings where tribal customs create very different conditions for women.
-Many women do not see themselves as politically active or advocates on behalf of other women, even when their actions exemplify these.
+Yemeni women are not homogeneous, and so the issue should not be treated as a monolith.
+They include civil society leaders, political party members, affiliates of armed groups, and independent technocrats.[5]
+They include women living in urban and rural settings, where tribal customs create very different conditions for women.
+Many women do not see themselves as politically active or as advocates for other women, even when their actions exemplify these qualities.
 Many belong to groups or organisations that pursue women-oriented goals, even if they are not called that.
-They are there but they need to be seen.[6]
+They are there, but they need to be seen.[6]

 Patriarchal gender norms, such as conservative views that reject women in leadership and political positions, are complicated.
 These are poorly understood by many who do not consider how gender dynamics affect women’s power in the home, in the education of children, in healthcare, in the community, and how that power changes over the course of a woman’s life.

-Other cultural constraints are fluid, especially during war, and can equally represent opportunities, if understood well.
-This is not meant to veer toward apologetic cultural relativism but to instead point out that the diversity and nuances of local contexts are especially important when considering how to promote GEWE.
-Unfortunately, most actors wrap themselves in a blanket of cultural relativism, as if this was enough to explain why so little could be done.
+Other cultural constraints are fluid, especially during war, and can equally represent opportunities if understood well.
+This is not meant to veer toward apologetic cultural relativism, but rather to point out that the diversity and nuances of local contexts are especially important when considering how to promote GEWE.
+Unfortunately, most actors wrap themselves in a blanket of cultural relativism, as if this were enough to explain why so little could be done.

-Because there are so many people in dire need, the international community has tended toward massive relief activities to keep people alive.
+Because so many people are in dire need, the international community has tended toward massive relief efforts to keep people alive.
 This makes more nuanced and complicated activities, like GEWE, secondary, at best.
-In turn, most actors, including the largest UN actors, have very little to show in relation to actual GEWE results.
+In turn, most actors, including the most prominent UN actors, have very little to show for actual GEWE results.
 The problem is that the history of humanitarian action is rife with examples of how responses save lives but also curse people with long-term extreme vulnerability.
 We have a responsibility to recognize that GEWE is both a rights-based issue and an effectiveness issue.
 Putting it aside because of the paramount goal of saving lives is simply lazy.
 [8]

 What do humanitarians need to do to empower women in Yemen?